How to file a complaint regarding Kaiser’s mental health care delays

 Below is an example of the Independent Medical Review (IMR)/Complaint form with guidance on how to complete the important questions:

 For the last question on the online complaint form, “Briefly describe the problem you are having with your health plan,” you can also paste this information into the answer section.
 The highlighted fields are to be customized for each patient.

 URGENT GRIEVANCE: Kaiser is unable to provide me with timely access to prescribed mental health care.
-On (ENTER DATE), I met with Kaiser mental health clinician, (ENTER NAME), who prescribed individual psychotherapy for me at a dose of (ENTER 45, 60, or 90)-minute sessions, frequency of (ENTER NUMBER) session(s) per week, for an extended duration.
+On DATE, I met with Kaiser mental health clinician, NAME, who prescribed individual psychotherapy for me at a dose of 45, 60, or 90-minute sessions, frequency of NUMBER session(s) per week, for an extended duration.
 I was told that my individual treatment needs to begin urgently so that my life, health, and/or ability to regain maximum function are not jeopardized and/or so that I do not experience severe pain.
-However, I was also informed that timely access to mental health care for my condition is unavailable at Kaiser.
+However, I was also informed that timely access to mental health care for my condition is unavailable.
 The clinician escalated this issue at Kaiser but the matter remains unresolved.
 Under SB855, Kaiser is obligated to immediately arrange for the prescribed care by a suitable and immediately available out-of-network provider.